nicholaschiasson/omnivyou/README.md

 		- [x] Image autoplay delay
 		- [x] Video autoplay
 		- [x] Video autoplay delay
-- [ ] Make it so clicking outside of menu closes the menu
+- [x] Make it so clicking outside of menu closes the menu
 - [ ] Add visual warning when no files could be found
-- [ ] Style the initial file picker page
-- [ ] Style the file picker button
 - [ ] GitHub action to build pages folder
 - [ ] Buy omnivyou.com
 - [ ] Use custom domain in GitHub pages